pegjs/pegjs/README.md

 in curly braces (“{” and “}”).
 This code is executed before the generated parser starts parsing.
 All variables and functions defined in the initializer are accessible in rule actions and semantic predicates.
-The code inside the initializer can access the parser object using the `parser` variable and options passed to the parser using the `options` variable.
+The code inside the initializer can access options passed to the parser using the `options` variable.
 Curly braces in the initializer code must be balanced.
 Let's look at the example grammar from above using a simple initializer.

 ```pegjs
 {